-Where shut-off valves are fitted, they shall be provided with locking arrangements to prevent the control of the valves by unauthorized persons.
+Where shut-off values are fitted, they shall be provided with locking arrangements to prevent the control of the values by unauthorized persons.

 The control system operated shall provide positive indication of the operational status of the shut-off valves.